CGCookie/retopoflow/help/welcome.md

 ## Getting Started

-Check out our [quick start guide](quick_start.md) to learn the basics of using RetopoFlow.
+Check out our [quick start guide](quick_start.md) or our [video tutorials](https://cgcookie.com/courses/retopology-with-retopoflow-3) to learn the basics of using RetopoFlow.

 RetopoFlow also has a full documentation and help system within the app.